nwarder/exercises/eng/ui-developer.md

 You May...
 ----------
-* Use any languages, libraries, or frameworks you'd like
+* Use any tools, libraries, or frameworks at your disposal
 * Use the internet freely
 * Ask us any questions you'd like (just interrupt one of us)

 You May Not...
 --------------
-* Use an existing hosted solution
 * Enlist the help of others outside of the Sendwithus team.
 Remember, questions are okay!
 * Work outside of the Sendwithus office